justlyall/exchange-rate-api/README.md

 Hi Mukuru team :) So i decided to use laravel for this test.

-You can find all of the Test's business logic in **server/app/Mukuru**
+You can find all of this Test's business logic in **server/app/Mukuru**

 All specific configurations for this test can be found in **server/config/mukuru.php**